Freedom of Information (FOI) requests

 Fees and charges

 Some information is only available in hard copy or only available for inspection.
 Most requests are free, but you might be asked to pay a small amount for photocopies or postage.
-You will be told in advance if there will be a fee.
+We will tell you in advance if there is a fee.

 Other ways to make a request

 Our online form is the most efficient way to make your request.
-However, you can also make requests by the following methods:
+Other ways include:

-• by post to Information Rights Team, Cheshire East Council, Delamere House, Delamere Street, Crewe, CW1 2LL.
-This is the slowest and least environmentally friendly way to correspond with us, and we ask that you do not make requests via post, if possible.
+- by post to Information Rights Team, Cheshire East Council, Delamere House, Delamere Street, Crewe, CW1 2LL.
+This is the slowest and least environmentally friendly way to correspond with us, and we ask that you don't post requests if possible.

 The Information Commissioner's Office provides guidance about how to access information from a public authority, or you can read a guide to making a freedom of information request on GOV.UK.